kestra-io/docs/content/docs/15.how-to-guides/azure-workload-id.md

 ## Known Issues

-On earlier versions of the Kestra helm chart (<=0.19) it was not possible to define custom labels to individual pods.
-To use managed workload identity the following label must be defined on the webserver, scheduler and worker pods
+On earlier versions of the Kestra helm chart (<=0.19), it was not possible to define custom labels for individual pods.
+To use managed workload identity, the following label must be defined on the webserver, scheduler, and worker pods:

 ```yaml
 azure.workload.identity/use: "true"